milewski/imagemin-loader/README.md

     ]
 }
 ```
-You can use any [imagemin plugin](https://www.npmjs.com/browse/keyword/imageminplugin), simple include it on the plugin array and you will be good to go.
+You can use any [imagemin plugin](https://www.npmjs.com/browse/keyword/imageminplugin), simple include it on the plugin array and install it as a local dependency.

 ### Options